What Is The Procrastination Bulldozer Method For Time Management?

 Sometimes called “irrational delay,” procrastination is a behavior categorized by intentionally putting off an activity, responsibility, project, or conversation, often by finding something else to occupy your time.
 A common example of this is a student who, instead of studying for a major test, does a chore or plays a game.

-Researcher have a few theories as to why we procrastinate, and suggest that there are multiple reasons.
-Some include
+Researchers have a few theories as to why people procrastinate, even with a looming deadline, and suggest that there are multiple reasons, many of which relate to a person’s mindset.
+Some include the following:

-- Feeling a distinct lack of control over the situation
+- Sensing a distinct lack of control over the situation

-- The immediate gratification of a distracting task offers more emotional incentive than the long-term gratification of completing it
+- The immediate gratification of a distraction offering more emotional incentive than the long-term gratification of completing the task

 The connection between procrastination, productivity, and mental health

-Procrastination has been identified as a symptom of several disorders and conditions including ADHD, depression, anxiety, and eating disorders, among others.
+Procrastination has been identified as a potential symptom of several mental health conditions, including attention-deficit/hyperactivity disorder (ADHD), depression, anxiety disorders, and eating disorders, among others.
 In these cases, the behavior may not be conscious and may be related to neurology.
-It is often deeply unwanted and frustrating for the person experiencing the condition.
-As it can greatly impact their productivity and overall well-being.
+It is often deeply unwanted and frustrating for the person experiencing the condition, as it can greatly impact their productivity and overall well-being.

-How to use the procrastination bulldozer method to improve focus
+What is the procrastination bulldozer method?
+How to use this strategy to improve focus

 How to prioritize and address the root causes of procrastination

-To begin working through your procrastination, it’s a good idea to look for the source of the problem.
+To begin working through procrastination, look for the source of the problem.
 Consider the following questions:

 - Do I have everything I need to complete this task?

-- Is this a large task that feels intimidating or overwhelming?
+- Is this a large task that seems intimidating or overwhelming?

 - Do I think of the task as boring, unpleasant, or frustrating?

-- Is this an important task that I feel the need to do perfectly?
+- Is this an important task that I believe I need to do perfectly?

 - Do I have some other emotional attachment to this task that’s driving me away from it?